Almost every garden in North America has hosted a nesting pair of American Robins at some point.

 After the breeding season, Robins flock together and go to large communal roosts at night.
 This habit continues from fall through winter.

-As it gets later in the season around late July or August, you begin to notice fewer Robins around your yard.
+As it gets later in the season around late July or August, you begin to notice fewer of them around your yard.

-Once the nesting cycle winds down and juvenile Robins are getting along on their own, the adult Robins move to more forested areas.
+Once the nesting cycle winds down and juvenile Robins are getting along on their own, the adults move to more forested areas.

-The hot summer sun is baking our yards and earthworms and insects have burrowed deeper into the soil where Robins can't see them.
+The hot summer sun is baking our yards and earthworms and insects have burrowed deeper into the soil making it more difficult for the birds to reach them.

 The forest floor, with its leaf litter and ripening berries, offers a bounty of food that will sustain the Robins through fall and some through winter.